BryantCabrera/relocater/README.md

 ## F. Next Steps
 1. Unsolved problems
-    - [ ] On refresh, the app state is lost.
+    - [ ] On refresh, the app state is lost
-    - [ ] Logging in via Google OAuth redirects to /home instead of /profile/:id.
+    - [ ] Logging in via Google OAuth redirects to /home instead of /profile/:id
 2. Planned features
-    - [ ] Save previous searches onto a user's profile.
+    - [ ] Save previous searches onto a user's profile
     - [ ] Authentication with other social media
         - [ ] Facebook
         - [ ] Twitter
     - [ ] Incorporate other APIs
         - [ ] grocery price data from Yelp or data by city from Numbeo
         - [ ] shopping price data by city from Numbeo
+    - [ ] Expand to other states